International Football Conference

-The International Football Conference was a meeting of the four football associations of the Home Nations.
+The International Football Conference was a meeting of the four football associations of the Home Nations, held in 1882.

 History

 England's Football Association (The FA), the Scottish Football Association (SFA), the Football Association of Wales (FAW) and the Irish Football Association (IFA) met at the Queen's Hotel, Manchester, on 6 December 1882.
 A precursor to the International Football Association Board, the meeting's major purpose was to address inconsistencies between the laws of the various associations, particularly between England and Scotland.

 Resultant actions

 Among the changes resulting from the conference were: